 Storage & Freezing

-- Store baked cookies in an airtight container at room temperature for 3–4 days
+Store the baked cookies in an airtight container at room temperature for about 3–4 days.

-- Freeze baked cookies or cookie dough for up to 3 months
+You can also freeze the baked cookies for up to 3 months.

 Cinnamon Oatmeal Chocolate Chip Cookies